Anglosphere: Core Anglosphere

-Public opinion research has found that people in the five core Anglosphere countries consistently rank each other's countries as their country's most important allies in the world.
 Relations have traditionally been warm between Anglosphere countries, with bilateral partnerships such as those between Australia and New Zealand, the United States and Canada and the United States and the United Kingdom (the Special Relationship) constituting the most successful partnerships in the world.

 In terms of political systems, Canada, Australia, New Zealand and the United Kingdom have Charles III as head of state, form part of the Commonwealth of Nations and use the Westminster parliamentary system of government.
+The United States is a presidential republic.
 Most of the core countries have first-past-the-post electoral systems, though Australia and New Zealand have reformed their systems and there are other systems used in some elections in the UK.
 As a consequence, most core Anglosphere countries have politics dominated by two major parties.

-Below is a table comparing the five core countries of the Anglosphere (data for 2021/2022):
+Below is a table comparing the five core countries of the Anglosphere (data for 2022/2023):

 Culture and economics

 Due to their historic links, the Anglosphere countries share many cultural traits that still persist today.
 Most countries in the Anglosphere follow the rule of law through common law rather than civil law, and favour democracy with legislative chambers above other political systems.
 Private property is protected by law or constitution.

 Market freedom is high in the five core Anglosphere countries, as all five share the Anglo-Saxon economic model – a capitalist model that emerged in the 1970s based on the Chicago school of economics with origins from the 18th century United Kingdom.
-The shared sense of globalisation led cities such as New York, London, Los Angeles, Sydney, and Toronto to have considerable impacts on the financial markets and the global economy.
+The shared sense of globalisation led cities such as New York, London, Los Angeles, Sydney, and Toronto to have considerable impacts on the international markets and the global economy.
 Global popular culture has been highly influenced by the United States and the United Kingdom.